perstarkse/personal-blog/content/posts/markdownToPDF.md

 `$ pandoc your_document.md -o your_pdf.pdf --toc --number-sections --filter pandoc-plot --filter pandoc-crossref --citeproc`

-This is from a recent project of mine.
+This code is from a recent project of mine.
 Which resulted in this plot:

 ![Plot example](/plots/sentimentTime.png){style="margin-left:auto; margin-right:auto"}